BroadSoft-Xtended/Product-Phone-for-Chrome/documentation/BroadWorksConfiguration.md

 To import the DTAF, follow these steps:

-1) [Download](https://github.com/broadsoftxtended/Product-Phone-for-Chrome/blob/master/documentation/Chrome-Phone.DTAF.zip) the DTAF file and unzip it.
+1) [Download](https://github.com/broadsoftxtended/Product-Phone-for-Chrome/blob/master/dtaf) the corresponding release specific DTAF file and unzip it.

 2)     Log in to BroadWorks as a system administrator.